async-labs/builderbook/README.md

 ## Hire our team
-If you're interested in hiring our team to build custom SaaS features, fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).
+We can build a SaaS MVP from scratch in 4-6 weeks for a fixed price of $10-20K.

-We currently have 1 spot avaialble (30h/week engagement).
+If you're interested, please fill out our [form](https://goo.gl/forms/4kk6mvowOjkQY21y2).

-We charge $100/h and are selective about the type of product and client.
+If you are a small team who works best in a calm environment and builds a SaaS product that solves a real problem - we want to hear from you.

-If you are a small team, who works best in a calm environment and builds a SaaS product that solves a real problem - we want to hear from you.
+[Async](https://async-await.com) is the largest project in our portfolio to this date.

 ## Contributing